tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 3. If the applicant’s in-charge person is not its legal representative, the applicant’s in-charge person and the website’s in-charge person must be the same person.
 4. The mobile phone number location shall be Jiangsu province.

-## Filing requirements of Hebei Communications Administration Bureau
+## Filing Requirements of Hebei Communications Administration Bureau
 Individual:
 1. The access to the website shall not be enabled before the website filing is successfully completed.
 Enterprise and Public Institution: